zanyshh/FMDS/README.md

 ## FMDS (Face and Motion Detection Software)

 ### Description
- a simple face and motion detection app written in python using the cv2 library and the haarcascade file that contains all the data required to recoganize faces using any camera.
+ a simple face and motion detection app written in python using the cv2 library and the "haarcascade_frontal_face.xml" file that contains all the data required to recoganize faces using any camera.

 ### Requirements